Google Sites vs WordPress in 2026: Why Simplicity Might Cost You Rankings

 WordPress itself is free, but building a full-featured website involves additional costs:

 Google Sites is for those who want free simple websites, while WordPress has more flexibility and scalability at a variable cost.
-The investment in WordPress pays off with more functionality, customization and long term growth.
+The investment in WordPress pays off with more functionality, customization, and long-term growth.

 Having support and an active community can make a big difference when managing a website.
 Let’s compare Google Sites and WordPress.